Akiba Rubinstein: Chess career

 Between 1907 and 1912, Rubinstein established himself as one of the strongest players in the world.
 In 1907, he won the Carlsbad tournament and the All-Russian Masters' tournament, and shared first at Saint Petersburg.
 In 1912 he had a record string of wins, finishing first in five consecutive major tournaments: San Sebastián, Pöstyén, Breslau, Warsaw and Vilna (All-Russian Masters' tournament), although none of these events included Lasker or Capablanca.
 Some sources believe that he was stronger than World Champion Emanuel Lasker at this time.
 Ratings from Chessmetrics support this conclusion, placing him as world No. 1 between mid-1912 and mid-1914.

-During the first decade of the 20th century, the playing field for competitive chess was relatively thin.
-Wilhelm Steinitz, the first universally recognized world champion, died in 1900 after having been largely retired from chess for several years, Russian master Mikhail Chigorin was nearing the end of his life, while American master Frank Marshall lived on the other side of the Atlantic, far from the center of chess activity in Europe.
-Another promising American master, Harry Nelson Pillsbury, had died in 1906 at just 33.
-In the pre-FIDE era, the reigning world champion handpicked his challenger, and Emanuel Lasker demanded a high sum of money that Rubinstein could not produce.
+In the pre-FIDE era (before 1948), the reigning world champion handpicked his challenger, and Emanuel Lasker demanded a high sum of money that Rubinstein could not produce.
 In the St. Petersburg tournament in 1909, he had tied with Lasker and won his individual encounter with him.
 However, he had a poor showing at the 1914 St. Petersburg tournament, not placing in the top five.
 A match with Lasker was arranged for October 1914, but it did not take place because of the outbreak of World War I.

 Rubinstein's peak as a player is generally considered to have been between 1907 and 1914.
 During World War I, he was confined to Poland, although he played in a few organized chess events there and traveled to Berlin in early 1918 for a tournament.
 His playing after the war never regained the same consistency as it had pre-1914.
 He and his family moved to Sweden following the Armistice in November 1918, where they stayed until 1922, and then moved to Germany.
 Rubinstein won at Vienna in 1922, ahead of future World Champion Alexander Alekhine, and was the leader of the Polish team that won the 1930 Chess Olympiad at Hamburg with a record of thirteen wins and four draws.
 He also won an Olympic silver at the 1931 Chess Olympiad, again leading the Polish team.